NCEAS/metacat/helm/README.md

 The PostgreSQL image stores the database data at the `/bitbami/pgdata` path in its own container.

-## Networking and x.509 Certificates
+## Networking, Certificates, and Auth Tokens

 By default, the chart will install an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) (see the `ingress.*`